NamanKatewa/ExpenseThing/README.md

 ## Getting Started

-Follow these steps to set up and run PayPaladin on your local machine.
+Follow these steps to set up and run ExpenseThing on your local machine.

 ### Prerequisites